 To preserve their freshness, potatoes should be stored in a cool, dark, and dry place, such as a cupboard that doesn’t get opened very often.
 Potatoes that are exposed to too much light will begin to turn green and develop a bitter flavour.
 We also recommend storing your EarthFresh potatoes in their original packaging, which is made of light-blocking materials.

 A refrigerator is not the best place for your potatoes because the cooler temperature can break down their sucrose into glucose and fructose, which can form acrylamide, a potentially harmful chemical, when cooked.

 Although potatoes and onions taste fantastic when cooked together, they should be stored separately to avoid the release of moisture which could lead to premature spoilage.

-How to Freeze Potatoes for Roasting
+How to Freeze Red, Yellow and Russet Potatoes